matterandvoid-space/subscriptions/README.md

 This unlocks the utility of subscriptions for some creative integrations allowing both ends of the subscriptions chain to be free variables.

-- you can use any backing source of data - like datascript or a javascript object (maybe from a third party integration), it's up to you!
+- you can use any backing source of data - like a datascript db
 - the UI layer - there is one simple integration point for rendering with any react cljs rendering library.

 - clojure support - there is no reactivity but the computation chain works.